Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Numerical implementation

 \cite{Jubelgas2004} show how to apply a symmetry enforcing finite difference scheme.
 This is a fairly simple and computationally cheap approach, however, they conclude that a kernel averaging of the temperature is required to suppress the effects of small-scale noise in the temperature distribution.
 Therefore, an additional SPH loop is required, which greatly increases the computational cost.

 In contrast, \cite{Petkova2009} considered an implicit integration scheme.
 That requires again an additional SPH loop but has the advantage of much more accurate results for larger conduction time steps, therefore reducing the computational cost.
-They chose the so called conjugate gradient (CG) method which is basically an algorithm to solve a matrix inversion problem.
-Instead of fully inverting the matrix, it is also used as an iterative approximation method with very good convergence properties.
-A detailed discussion of the algorithmic properties is for example given by \cite{Saad2003}.
+They chose the so called conjugate gradient (CG) method which \nr{we discuss in the following subsection followed by an analysis of a possibly more stable alternative.}.